 Recently the High Court ruled that the Government have to involve Parliament before triggering Article 50; the decision means that there will likely be a vote before Article 50 is triggered.

 Remoaners rejoice!
 Another hurdle has been added to the race to leave the EU, with Parliament getting the chance to ignore the EU referendum result in the form of a rejection on triggering Article 50.
 The Government has decided to appeal this decision, but only time will tell on whether that appeal is successful.
 If Theresa May is legally obliged to put the decision to Parliament, there is a chance that the MPs could reject the proposal to trigger Article 50.
 If the triggering of Article 50 is rejected, then MPs will have undermined over 17 million people.
-One of the key reasons why many people voted to leave on 23rd June was the fact that there were unelected bureaucrats sitting in the European Parliament making some decisions on our behalf; this didn’t sit too well with us Brits, who have a rather unique sense of pride and nationalism wired into our DNA.
+One of the key reasons why many people voted to leave on 23rd June was the fact that there were unelected bureaucrats sitting in the European Parliament making some decisions on our behalf; this didn’t sit too well with us Brits, who have a rather unique sense of pride wired into our DNA.
 Having a democracy is something we are rather proud of, and it isn’t something we take for granted.

 The 2015 General Election was just the start of an unpredictable couple of years in politics.
-Paddy Ashdown couldn’t quite believe the exit poll coming out on the eve of the election he exclaimed “If this exit poll is right I will publicly eat my hat.”
+Paddy Ashdown couldn’t quite believe the exit poll coming out on the eve of the election as he exclaimed “If this exit poll is right I will publicly eat my hat.”
 The Conservatives, rather astonishingly, won a 12 seat majority.
-However, there were repercussions; during the election, a floundering David Cameron- desperate to keep his party in power, offered a referendum on whether the UK should stay in the EU.
+However, there were repercussions; during the election, David Cameron- desperate to keep his party in power, offered a referendum on whether the UK should stay in the EU.
 He duly delivered on that promise in February this year, announcing that the referendum would be held on 23rd June.

 Months of campaigning ensued, and it was intense.
 The Tories split at the seams, Jeremy Corbyn went into hibernation and Nigel Farage went out and had a boat war with Bob Geldof.
 In the end, it was the Vote Leave campaign that won; the result shocked the Government, the big businesses, the banks, and most importantly, the EU.